-The Clarity Node is a non-serviceable monitor that will be used by the District to monitor PM{2.5} and NO2.
+The Clarity Node is a non-serviceable monitor that will be used by the District to monitor $PM{2.5}$ and NO_2 .
 It does not require regular maintenance after the initial installation.
 However, if any components become inoperable due to damage, staff will contact the respective manufacturer for a replacement.
-To install a Clarity sensor, District staffNode monitors will take thebe installed following steps:
+To install a Clarity sensor, District staff will take the following steps:

-Each Clarity sensor should be collocated with other FRM/FEM monitor for calibration prior to deployment.

-Securethe SOP developed by the sensor approximately 10 feet above ground level with the solar panel facing south at approximately 45° angle relative to the ground.

-Fill in the registration form at https://deploy.clarity.io/devices.District (Sac Metro Air District 2019).
+- 1) Each Clarity sensor should be collocated with other FRM/FEM monitor for calibration prior to deployment. - 2) Secure the sensor approximately 10 feet above ground level with the solar panel facing south at approximately 45° angle relative to the ground. - 3) Fill in the registration form at https://deploy.clarity.io/devices.